enochhz/JavaBox/README.md

 # JavaBox
 A maven project similar to Dropbox with the following features:
-1. Keep watching the folder TestFolder
+1. Keep watching the folder LocalFolder
 2. Detects any changes in the folder: new files, deleted files, modified files
-3. Sync up all the changes from TestFolder to specific AWS S3 bucket
+3. Sync up all the changes from LocalFolder to specific AWS S3 bucket

 # Testing Implemented
 1. Uint Testing (JUint)